nashok1226/best-webstore/README.md

 # tf-webstore

 For executing the tf scripts, please follow the below steps:
+(Can be run against any blank aws account, default VPC is not used)

-1. Export the AWs credentails
+1. Export the AWS credentails

     export AWS_ACCESS_KEY_ID="XXXX"
     export AWS_SECRET_ACCESS_KEY="XXXX"